 “We’ve had many students from Northern Ireland based schools both participate in our virtual Dream Space offering and attend our hub at our campus in Dublin, however, it was always an ambition of ours to have a physical Dream Space experience here in Northern Ireland.
 It’s great to have reached this milestone and to be here today celebrating the official opening.
 We look forward to our continued partnership with the team at Odyssey Trust and the impact we can have together.”

-Almac will build on its work in MED-Lab, W5’s interactive medical themed exhibition area, to develop STEM programmes and career-based learning, exploring potential opportunities in medical and life sciences.
+Almac will build on its work in MED-Lab, W5’s interactive medical themed exhibition area, to develop STEM programs and career-based learning, exploring potential opportunities in medical and life sciences.

 Dr Stephen Barr, Managing Director and President of Almac Sciences and Almac Discovery said: “We are delighted to be a partner with the Odyssey Trust on LIFE at W5.
 As a business that employs over 6,500 individuals globally, our success depends on the talent and skills of our most important asset, our people.
 At Almac we know that career pathway decisions can start as early as 10 years of age and so investing in the potential of Northern Ireland’s young people is crucial to developing the next generation of talent.”

-As an extension of its community outreach partnerships with the Belfast Giants and W5, Belfast Harbour will support the development of programmes that will serve underrepresented communities.
+As an extension of its community outreach partnerships with the Belfast Giants and W5, Belfast Harbor will support the development of programs that will serve underrepresented communities.

-Joe O’Neill, Chief Executive of Belfast Harbour, said: “As a socially responsible port that is committed to inclusivity, equality and providing a gateway to opportunity for all, Belfast Harbour is excited to support the opening of the new LIFE at W5 centre.
-The centre’s core objective to create tangible new career opportunities for young people aligns with Belfast Harbour’s own commitment to encourage and support the development of skills and to improve access to employment in our local communities.”
+Joe O’Neill, Chief Executive of Belfast Harbor, said: “As a socially responsible port that is committed to inclusivity, equality and providing a gateway to opportunity for all, Belfast Harbor is excited to support the opening of the new LIFE at W5 center.
+The center’s core objective to create tangible new career opportunities for young people aligns with Belfast Harbor’s own commitment to encourage and support the development of skills and to improve access to employment in our local communities.”

 For further information, visit www.w5life.co.uk